-The Digital ELPH line of cameras from Canon has long been a favorite among consumers due to the fact that these pocketable versions offer fantastic image quality, good color, and excellent overall performance.
-These tiny models have proportions that are suitable for carrying in a pocket.
+The Digital ELPH line of cameras from Canon has long been a favorite among consumers because these pocketable versions offer fantastic image quality, good color, and excellent overall performance.
+In addition, these tiny models have proportions suitable for carrying in a pocket.

 The Canon SD970’s zoom spans from 37 to 185 millimeters and is geared more toward telephoto performance than wide-angle capabilities (for the comparable PowerShot biased toward wide-angle, try the SD980, whose wide end starts at 24mm).